logansease/QwikJson/README.md

 ## Further Notes

-Another essential part of restful requests is parsing the response dictionaries (JSON) into our model objects, and passing model objects into our requests.
+In addition to parsing and serializing JSON, the other essential pieice of communicatiing with Restful APIs is a good networking library.
-Consider using QwikJson (previosly named QJSonable) in combination with this library to complete your toolset. https://github.com/qonceptual/QJsonable
+Consider using QwikHttp in combination with this library to complete your toolset. https://github.com/qonceptual/QJsonable

 Also, checkout the SeaseAssist pod for a ton of great helpers to make writing your iOS code even simpler!